Al Messila (Doha): Transport

 Major roads that run through the district are Al Jazira Al Arabiya Street, Jassim Bin Hamad Street, 22 February Street, and Al Rayyan Road.

 The underground Al Messila station currently serves the Green Line of the Doha Metro.
-The station was opened to the public on 10 December, 2019 along with the other Green Line stations.
-It is located in Al Sadd on Al Rayyan Road, opposite of Al Sadd's boundary with Al Messila.
+The station was opened to the public on 10 December 2019 along with the other Green Line stations.
+It is located in Al Sadd on Al Rayyan Road, opposite Al Sadd's boundary with Al Messila.

 Demographics

 As of the 2010 census, the district comprised 973 housing units and 119 establishments.
 There were 4,716 people living in the district, of which 56% were male and 44% were female.
 Out of the 4,716 inhabitants, 70% were 20 years of age or older and 30% were under the age of 20.
 The literacy rate stood at 98%.

 Employed persons made up 55% of the total population.
 Females accounted for 31% of the working population, while males accounted for 69% of the working population.